PaulNMwaura/my_shell/README.md

 > [!NOTE]
 > The execve() function is used for external commands.
 The program is able to run any valid executables available on the system.
-The shell only supports basic functionality for the built-in commands and does not handle advanced shell scripting or piping.
+**The shell only supports basic functionality for the built-in commands and does not handle advanced shell scripting or piping**.

 <br  />

 > [!IMPORTANT]
 Given the right path, this program cannot only execute external commands, it can execute any binary executable file.
-The provided ``[test_segfault_command.exe]`` file provided in this repository, is provided to verify that the program can run and check for segfaults in an executed program.
-To test this feature, execute``[test_segfault_command.exe]``.  <br  />
+The provided ``[test_segfaulting.exe]`` file provided in this repository, is provided to verify that the program can run and check for segfaults in an executed program.
+To test this feature, execute``[test_segfaulting.exe]``.  <br  />